PracticalAstronomyCrew/knowledgebase/docs/source/pm/p14-exoplanet-transit.rst

 Observation Planning:
 ^^^^^^^^^^^^^^^^^^^^^

     * Observation Time

-        * You will be observing a whole night.
+        * You will be observing a FULL night shift.

     * Target Selection